Zilib/NetStudy/README.md

 * **Numbers:** First working with types in C#, and constants.
 Checking how does program work when value of the variable is bigger than can be.
 * **Conditions and loops:** Nothing to add, like in every other programming langues.
 * **Lists:** Something like vector, first steps with lists in C#.
+* **Classes:** First steps with classes, namespace in C#.
+Simple bank acc application.
+Here i can make withdrawal, deposits and develop this app.
+Good idea for future project!